Malaysia Itinerary: Planning the Best 7, 14, and 21 Day Trip

 Day 4: Melaka

-Just a couple of hours south of KL, Melaka is full of character.
-Think colourful street art, lantern-lit lanes, and riverboats cruising past restored Dutch and Portuguese buildings.
+Just a couple of hours south of KL, you’ll find the beautiful town of Melaka.
+Full of character and history, it’s a must-visit if you have an extra day.
+Think colourful street art, lantern-lit lanes, and cute riverboats cruising past restored Dutch and Portuguese buildings.

 two people hiking in taman negara national park